Learning Resource Center-NS

 Professional Development Sessions - Fall 2025

 The Learning Resource Center - North Satellite at William Paterson University, in collaboration with the Office of Special Education, NJDOE, is pleased to offer free and engaging Professional Learning Opportunities for educators, leaders, and Instructional coaches.
 Through active engagement, participants will focus on content area instruction specific to inclusive education.
-For registration information and session details, please visit the LRC page and click on the LRC North Satellite Events tab.
+Please see below for registration information and session details.

 A Byte At A Time - Improving Instruction for all Learners